 Ray Charles’ “I’ve Got a Woman” became his first hit to crossover nationally.

 In 1959, Joe Adams, on a handshake, spearheaded the business ventures for Ray Charles.
-Later in 1962, Joe Adams became Vice President until the death of Ray Charles.
-Mr. Adams served as President of operations until he passed the torch to Ms. Valerie Ervin in 2008.
-Joe Adams served as Chairman of the Board until 2015 moving to Chairman Emeritus until his death in 2018.
+Later, in 1962, Joe Adams became Vice President of Ray Charles Enterprises, Inc. until the death of Ray Charles.
+Mr. Adams served as President of operations of The Ray Charles Foundation until he passed the torch to Ms. Valerie Ervin in 2008.
+Joe Adams served as Chairman of the Board of The Foundation until 2015 moving to Chairman Emeritus until his death in 2018.

 Ray Charles signed with ABC-Paramount.

 Ray Charles was the first major recording artist to negotiate ownership of his recordings with a record label as he did with ABC-Paramount Records.

 Ray Charles was the first recording artist to release a Billboard Top 10 Pop Chart Hit that used the Wurlitzer Electric Piano as he did with “What’d I Say.”
 Many believe that this recording saved that instrument from extinction as Ray made it “cool” for other artists and bands to use it.